typpo/blog/source/_posts/2013-08-27-lessons-from-getting-my-side-project-acquired.markdown

 {% imgcap center http://i.imgur.com/FTOZyrJm.png A basic form only takes a few minutes to add. %}

 I also added a way to "subscribe to updates," but it actually just sent me their email address.
-I used this to gage interest; there was no point in setting up a mailing list before I knew people would use it.
+I used this to gauge interest; there was no point in setting up a mailing list before I knew people would use it.

 Regardless of how you do it, easy-to-find contact info is essential.
 It facilitated several job opportunities, conference invitiations, and media interviews.